Bay View Association

 The Bay View Association of the United Methodist Church, known as Bay View, is an example of two uniquely American community forms: the Methodist camp meeting and the independent Chautauqua.
-Designed for the first purpose in 1876 as the county's only romantically-planned campground, and adapted for the second from 1885 to 1915, Bay View constitutes a well-executed ideal Victorian summer community that has remained in continuous operation since its foundation.
+Designed for the first purpose in 1876 as the county's only romantically-planned campground, and adapted for the second from 1885 to 1915, Bay View has remained in continuous operation since its foundation.

 Description

 Bay View is incorporated as a domestic nonprofit organization under Act 39 of the Public Acts of 1899, being MCL 455.51.
 Act 39 of the Public Acts of 1899 establishes Bay View as a body politic and corporate.
 The association was originally formed as part of the Methodist Camp Meeting movement and adopted a Chautauqua program in 1886.

 The association's grounds contain approximately 440 cottages and 30 community-owned buildings.
 There are two hotels on premises: Stafford's Bay View Inn (1886), and The Terrace Inn and 1911 Restaurant.
 Other facilities include a post office, beach with a swim area, children's pool and a sail house.
 The community is located on about 340 acres, dropping in a series of terraces from a 200 ft to the shore of Little Traverse Bay.
 Residents lease the land under the cottages from the Association, which charges annual Chautauqua fees and taxes.